-GWCU is too small to be able to appoint a full-time Data Protection Officer.
+GWCU as a small organisation does not have a full-time Data Protection Officer.
 However, all our staff have data protection training.
 The CEO has operational responsibility for data protection, which is set out in our Data Protection Policy.
 The Board of Directors reviews and agrees our Data Protection Policy and ensures that we follow its requirements.